Welcome to Snainton Parish Council

 There are two public houses in Snainton.
 In the centre of the village, the Peacock Hotel provides a focal point for locals and visitors as well as residential accommodation and catering.
 Snainton’s old coaching inn, The Coachman, stands at the western end of the village opposite the Derwent Hunt Kennels and provides bar and dining facilities.

-Snainton also retains its post office and general store as well as an excellent medical practice but regrettably the village has recently lost its much valued fire station.
+Snainton, sadly has lost its specific post office, but there is a mobile service at the Village Hall.
+There is a small general store as well as an excellent medical practice but regrettably the village has recently lost its much valued fire station.